warpcode/nanorc/README.md

 Installation
 ------------

-The included Makefile will concatenate everything together and install as a bundle to `~/.nanorc`.
-Use either `make light` or `make dark`, dedending on the background color of your terminal.
-Using only `make` will default to `make light`.
+Simply use `make` to concatenate everything together and install as a bundle to `~/.nanorc`.
+If you're terminal text color isn't black, you'll need to specify it when installing, e.g. `make TEXT=white` or `make TEXT=green` etc.

 Theming System
 --------------